 There are several steps to starting a project perfectly.
 However, the six most common elements of a project initiation phase are;

 Business Case: It’s a document used to describe the reasons for starting a new project.
-This shows the feasibility of using resources will support the business goals.
-Also, it explains the nature of business opportunity in terms of adaptability, risk profit analysis and fitting the size.
+This shows the feasibility of using resources that will support the business goals.
+Also, it explains the nature of business opportunity in terms of adaptability, risk profit analysis, and fitting the size.

 There is a basic structure of a business case for all the projects.
 There is nothing related to the technical explanation of the project.
 It just supports the business concerns of a project.